Pavel Karmanov: Screen works

 He composed music for various cartoons including animated movies by Ivan Maximov.

 Stage work

 In 2009, in New York, the choreographer Pam Tanowitz won the new dance award “The Bessies”, using Pavel's music for her show titled ”Be in the Gray with me”.
 Karmanov also received the award for his music.

 In June 2013 Bolshoi Theatre staged Alexander Borodin's Prince Igor, which was warmly received by audiences and critics.
 The new opera is shorter, with director cutting out some parts of the opera.
 Karmanov and Vladimir Martynov worked on the opera's score to accommodate the new structure.
 According to Vassily Sinaisky, the Bolshoi chief conductor, such a new structure of the opera was conceived to make it more dynamic and intense.

 Recordings

-Since 1997, Karmanov’s music is playing on TV and radio around the world.
+Since 1997, Karmanov's music has been performed on television and radio around the world.